bobby-valenzuela/Dev-Environment/README.md

 `S {first_char}{second_char}` - search backward to matches and show labels + enter the label of the match you want to go to (via leap)
 `gs {first_char}{second_char}` - search _forward_ to matches and show labels + enter the label of the match you want to go to (via leap). _Global search (across windows splits)_
 `gS {first_char}{second_char}` - search  _backward_ to matches and show labels enter the label of the match you want to go to (via leap). _Global search (across windows splits)_
-`gd` - 'Go to Definition' -> Find where a function/sub is defined when highlighting one
-`gr` - 'Go to References' -> Find where a functions/sub is referenced when highlighting one

 <br />